Biology

 BIOL 331 Research with Communities (Units: 3)

-Prerequisites: Restricted to upper-division standing; BIOL 100 or BIOL 230; and consent of the instructor.
+Prerequisites: Restricted to upper-division standing; BIOL 100 or BIOL 230; or permission of the instructor.

 BIOL 332 Health Disparities in Cancer (Units: 3)

-Prerequisite for BIOL 832: Graduate standing or consent of the instructor.
+Prerequisite for BIOL 832: Graduate standing or permission of the instructor.

 (BIOL 832/BIOL 332 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)